Business Customs

 Devout Muslims pray five times daily.
 Visitors should be sensitive to hosts who break off a discussion for prayer.

-Many Bahraini government and business officials have attended school in the United Kingdom or United States and are knowledgeable about Western business customs.
-Particularly with Western-educated officials, there is little that a visiting businessperson might find different from home.
+Many Bahraini government and business officials have attended school in the UK or United States and are knowledgeable about Western business customs.
 English is widely spoken.

 Most Bahraini government offices operate Sunday through Thursday, and many companies also are open half-days on Saturdays.
 Most commercial banks are open Sunday through Thursday.